How do I order copies of birth, death, marriage or civil partnership certificates?

 How do I apply for copy certificates in Dudley?

-If you are unable to apply on line you can visit Dudley register office to apply in person or post your application to us at Dudley Register Office, Priory Hall, Priory Park, Dudley DY1 4EU.
-You will need to include a cheque as payment for the copy certificates if you apply, otherwise we will not be able to process your application.
+If you are unable to apply on line you can visit Dudley Council Plus, 259 Castle St, Dudley, West Midlands DY1 1LQ to apply in person (payment can only be accepted on a debit or credit card, Dudley Council Plus cannot take cash payments) or alternatively you can post your application to us at Dudley Register Office, Priory Hall, Priory Park, Dudley DY1 4EU.
+You will need to include a cheque as payment for the copy certificates if you apply by post, otherwise we will not be able to process your application.
 Cheques should be made payable to Dudley MBC

 If you use the online application form, please note the payment reference number in case you have to contact us about your payment.